shabrina12/weather-app-reactjs/README.md

-# Weather App using React JS
+# Responsive Weather App using React JS
 This project is a weather app built with React JS framework.
 I created this project as an exercise to learn how to make API calls in react application.

 ## Table of contents